When Importance Sampling Misallocates Credit: Asymmetric Ratios for Outcome-Supervised RL: Experiments

 \subsection{Analysis}

-As shown in Figure~\ref{fig:main_results}, compared with DAPO, introducing AIS yields trends that align with our earlier findings, but with even stronger improvements.
-Specifically, entropy decreases more gradually (c), the repetition rate (d) and token clipping ratio (e) grow more slowly, and all metrics eventually stabilize, showing characteristics of \textbf{healthy convergence} as discussed in Appendix~\ref{app:distinguish_convergence_or_local_optima}.
+As shown in Figure~\ref{fig:main_results} and Table~\ref{tab:main_math}, compared with GRPO, \ourmethod yields trends that align with our earlier findings, but with even stronger improvements.
+Specifically, entropy decreases more gradually, the repetition rate and positive token clipping ratio grow more slowly, and all metrics eventually stabilize, showing characteristics of healthy convergence as discussed in Appendix~\ref{app:distinguish_convergence_or_local_optima}.
+More training dynamics results are shown in Appendix~\ref{app:exp_results}.

 More importantly, since entropy declines more smoothly and remains at a higher level, the model avoids premature collapse and continues learning effectively.
 As training progresses, performance steadily improves, significantly surpassing the best results achieved by GRPO-based training.